 - Restorative dental procedures, like tooth-colored fillings, porcelain, and ceramic onlays and crowns

 - Periodontal treatments, extractions

 - Root canal therapy

-Pediatric Dentist Manhattan
+Pediatric Dentist NYC

 We are happy to provide our young patients with pediatric dental care.
 Our young patients love Dr. Boris Israilov.
 His caring and calm bedside manner help him keep the kids relaxed during dental visits.
 He closely works with our beloved dental hygienist Vlora, who went through additional pediatric training and has mastered the art of treating toddlers.
 Together they provide an array of dental services: